Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Introduction

 \section{Introduction}

-Electronic health record (EHR)-linked biobank data can accelerate biomedical research by enabling large-scale, cost-effective studies of diseases, genetics, and treatment outcomes \citep[e.g.,][]{abul2019personalized}.
-Such databases link biological samples with detailed, longitudinal EHR and allow researchers to study disease progression, drug responses, and genetic markers in large national biobanks such as US-based All of Us~\citep[AoU,][]{all2019all} and the UK Biobank~\citep{sudlow2015uk}.
-A central analytic challenge in fully leveraging these databases for scientific insights is that outcomes of interest, particularly laboratory biomarkers, are often only partially observed.
-Unlike clinical trials, which follow a pre-specified protocol that prescribes the measurement timing, instrument, quality check and control, laboratory tests are typically ordered based on clinical indication, resulting in different biomarkers exhibiting distinct frequencies and patterns of missingness in the EHR data.
-For example, in the laboratory biomarker GWAS using the AoU dataset described later in Section~\ref{sec:gwas}, 46,226 (96.3\%) of the 47,970 participants had at least one recorded white blood cell (WBC) count, a biomarker routinely measured during annual examinations.
-In contrast, for C-reactive protein (CRP), which is typically ordered only when inflammation is suspected, only 25,455 (26.2\%) of the 97,210 participants had at least one measurement.
-Without rigorously considering and addressing this outcome missingness issue, valid and efficient inference about these phenotypes in large-scale biomedical studies, such as genome-wide association studies (GWAS), will remain challenging~\citep{beesley2020emerging, zhou2022global}.
+Electronic health record (EHR)-linked biobank data can accelerate biomedical research by enabling large-scale, cost-effective studies of diseases, genetics, and treatment outcomes~\citep{abul2019personalized}.
+Such databases link biological samples with detailed, longitudinal EHR and allow researchers to study disease progression, drug responses, and genetic markers in large national biobanks such as US-based \textit{All of Us} (AoU)~\citep{all2019all} and the UK Biobank~\citep{sudlow2015uk}.
+However, a central analytic challenge in fully leveraging these databases for scientific insights is that outcomes of interest, particularly laboratory biomarkers, are often only partially observed.
+Unlike clinical trials, which follow a pre-specified protocol that prescribes the measurement timing, instrument, quality check and control, laboratory tests are typically ordered based on clinical indication, and consequently different biomarkers exhibit distinct frequencies and patterns of missingness in the EHR data.
+For example, in the laboratory biomarker genome-wide association studies (GWAS) using the AoU dataset, 46,226 (96.3\%) of the 47,970 participants had at least one recorded white blood cell (WBC) count, a biomarker routinely measured during annual examinations.
+In contrast, for C-reactive protein (CRP), which is typically ordered only when inflammation is suspected, only 25,455 (26.2\%) of the 97,210 participants had at least one measurement (See Section~\ref{sec:data_preparation} for details on the GWAS cohort construction process, which leads to differences in sample sizes across biomarkers).
+Without rigorously considering and addressing this outcome missingness issue, obtaining valid and efficient inference for these phenotypes in large-scale biomedical studies, such as GWAS~\citep{tam2019benefits,uffelmann2021genome}, is challenging~\citep{beesley2020emerging, zhou2022global}.